 2. My Internal Truth

-I encourage my clients to ask a very simple, yet illuminating question: What is true about my gender identity, as well as my sexuality, both physically and emotionally?
+I encourage my clients to ask a very simple, yet illuminating question: What is true about my gender identity, as well as my sexual orientation, both physically and emotionally?

 Asking this question as you walk down the street, see an attractive person, interact with coworkers, fall asleep at night and pleasure yourself sexually will help you make peace with the physiological and involuntary mechanisms of your sexual orientation and/or gender identity.
 I also strongly encourage you to discover which personality types you are drawn to and what yearnings they provoke.
 We are emotionally aroused when we feel seen, special, sexy and wanted.